NigelWGMajor/rectangle-drawer-vscode-extension/nixNotes.md

 Lines:

 - Allow line arrows (start, end, both)
-- Allow line styles (dashed, dotted, double)
++ Allow line styles (dashed, dotted, double)
 - Position left-right edge lines sequenced by color
   - When there is more than one line, they should be ordered by color index
-- Allow lines from nodes to top of box or text box of line
+- Allow lines from modes to top of box or text box of line
 - Allow lines from bottom to storage boxes